Kotti/kotti_navigation/README.rst

 navigation menus in the abovecontent, belowcontent, and belowbodyend slots, but can be used in left and right slots too.

+..
+Note:: If using the horizontal display type, to avoid redundancy, you will
+          likely want to override the nav.pt view template, or remove it from master.pt, so that there are no nav items shown in the top bar.

 Configuring a Label
 -------------------